danforthcenter/plantcv/docs/visualize_time_lapse_video.md

 - **Parameters:**
     - img_directory         - Directory of images desired to be made into a video
     - list_img (optional)   - Desired list of images in img_directory to create the video.
 If None is passed, all images would be included by default.
-    - auto_sort             - indicator of whether to sort the images.
+    - auto_sort             - Indicator of whether to sort the images.
     - suffix_img (optional) - The suffix of all input images. e.g. suffix='.jpg' or suffix='.png' or suffix='img10.jpg'.
 Make sure all images have the same suffix

-    If neigher list_img nor suffix_img is provided, all images in the directory will be included.
+    If neither list_img nor suffix_img is provided, all images in the directory will be included.
     - size_frame (optional) - The desired size of every frame.

     To generate a video, the image used in every frame shold have the same size, known as frame size.